Agile vs. Scrum: Key Differences + How to Choose

 What is Scrum?

-Scrum is an Agile methodology designed to help you develop products in an environment susceptible to change.
+Like many Agile methodologies, Scrum is designed to help develop products in an environment susceptible to change.
+It follows five core values—courage, focus, commitment, respect, and openness—and was built on the following three pillars:

 • Transparency: All players involved have complete access to information, including progress and goals.